pqabelian/abelian-community-website/docs/guide/wallet/desktop-wallet-pro.md

 ## Introduction

-This document aims to provide professionals and advanced users with comprehensive steps to successfully install and configure the Abelian Desktop Wallet Pro - Your Gateway to Enhanced Privacy and Customization!
+This document aims to provide professionals and advanced users with comprehensive steps to successfully install and configure the Abelian Desktop Wallet Pro (MLP) - Your Gateway to Enhanced Privacy and Customization!

 Elevate your crypto experience with the brand-new Desktop Wallet Pro (MLP) v1.0.0, a  desktop wallet designed to cater to your multi-layer privacy requirements.
 MLP stands for Multi-Layer Privacy.